hpcreery/devtwins.js/README.md

 # devtwins.js

-Flat File Headless CMS SPA written by Hunter Creery and Peyton Creery to showcase photos and developments
+Flat File Headless SPA Blog written by Hunter Creery and Peyton Creery to showcase photos and developments

 :construction: This project is still under development :construction:

 ## About

 The easiest and quickest way to get your work on the web for those who are tech savvy, visually inspired, and want to get straight-to-the-point.
 You can publish new pages from any device over any file share protocol of your choice.
-Organize and share without a CMS.
-And do updates on the go!
+Organize and share without a CMS and do updates your way!

 ### How does it work?